 Virtual-Stock-Exchange is a free global stock market game, with stocks, currencies, and commodities from over 30 different countries around the world.
 They offer an extensive learning center with articles, terms, and resources for investment learning, as well as significant amounts of research information on US stocks.

-V-S-E helps students and investors from all over the world gain valuable experience trading on global stock markets without risking any real money.
+V-S-E helps students and investors from all over the world gain valuable experience trading in global stock markets without risking any real money.
 Their site is used to learn about personal finance, investing, economics, mathematics, and social studies.

-Investing Knowledge Resources
+Investing Knowledge Resources for Teens

 - TeenVestor – Geared towards 12-18-year-olds, the goals of TeenVestor are to teach young people how to become life-long investors; and help educators expose their students to basic economic and business concepts.